fidele007/Asus-ROG-GL552VW-Hackintosh/README.md

   <false/>
 </dict>
 ```

+Alternatively, you can use [the script](https://github.com/fidele007/CX20752) I created to apply this patch automatically.

 * **Brightness:** `AppleBacklightFixup.kext` is required in combination with the `SSDT-PNLF.aml` above to get the brightness control working.
 Get it from [here](https://bitbucket.org/RehabMan/applebacklightfixup/downloads/).
 * **AsusNBFnKeys.kext:** Enable FN key functions.
 Get it from [here](https://osxlatitude.com/forums/topic/1968-fn-hotkey-and-als-sensor-driver-for-asus-notebooks/).